Ecological-Complexity-Lab/rumen_microbiome_structure/README.md

 # microbiome_structure_v3
 this is a reiteration of microbiome_structure_v2 with cleaner folder tree and fixed intralayer edge weights.

+This repository is accompanying the paper "Scale-dependent signatures of microbial co-occurrence revealed via multilayer network analysis".
+The paper is still in review and made available for reviewers examination.
+It is not yet intended for public access.

 # Genetic analysis

 when working with FWASS (see methods):